 ‘Beware of those you trust’

-Kruel – aka Cruel – is a 2015 American horror film written, produced and directed by Robert Henderson.
+Kruel – aka Cruel – is a 2015 American horror feature film written, produced and directed by Robert Henderson.

 Jo O’Hare is a typical teenager dealing with typical teenage problems – fighting with her parents and dealing with an unfaithful boyfriend.
 But Jo soon finds herself with a much bigger problem, when she is accused of recklessly causing the death of a young boy in her care.

-The unbearable guilt turns into determination when she sets out to prove that the outrageous neighborhood ice-cream man is really a psychotic monster who is responsible for the disappearance of the boy.
+The unbearable guilt turns into determination when she sets out to prove that the outrageous neighbourhood ice-cream man is really a psychotic monster who is responsible for the disappearance of the boy.
 With the help of her ex-boyfriend, Jo begins a journey to find the truth, a journey which will lead her to the darkest side of evil and put everyone’s life around her in jeopardy…

 “Hell, the film pretty much lacked any real bloodshed which made it feel almost like a thriller instead of a horror flick.
 A few good kills would have made this one a hit.
-Overall, Kruel is a well made horror flick that has some great atmosphere and an amazing cast.
+Overall, Kruel is a well-made horror flick that has some great atmosphere and an amazing cast.
 Sadly, it lacks the blood and gore most of us would love to see in our flicks.”
-Blacktooth, Horror Society
+Horror Society

 “Once Ben and Jo’s relationship issues are resolved, the film turns into a boring yawn of capture, and getaway, with no real feeling of dread.
 I honestly never once felt Jo was in any danger at the hands of the bad guy.
 I never felt scared; I did, however, feel I wanted this movie to end at the beginning of the third act.”
-Chad Armstrong, Lifeless Corpse
+Lifeless Corpse

 Jacksonville and Orlando, Florida